 Staying in a bad marriage could put you at financial risk

 Even if you have moved out or are just "taking a break" from your spouse, as long as you're married, you could be responsible for their debts.
 In the eyes of the government and creditors, until you file for divorce and assign debts to one spouse or the other, you are legally married and considered a joint entity.

-Bad credit brought on by your spouse's behavior could also prevent you from buying property, investing in something new, or liquidating an account so you can buy something you need, like a car or a house.
+Bad credit brought on by your spouse's behavior could also prevent you from buying property, investing in something new, or liquidating an account so you can buy something you need, like a car or house.
 Alternatively, if you buy that new car or house on your own while still legally married, who's to say your spouse won't claim rights to some part or interest in it once you do actually file for divorce since it was acquired during your legal marriage?

 You can and should take steps to protect your finances and maintain a strong credit history before, during, and after divorce.
 Consumer rights lawyer Ian Lyngklip lays out several ways you can protect yourself in this article for Hello Divorce.

-Delaying your divorce could also mean losing access to funds you truly need.
+Delaying your divorce could also mean losing access to funds you truly need

 The longer you wait to file for divorce, especially if you've already separated, the harder it may be to recoup the spousal support or reimbursements you plan to request.
-Sure, sometimes divorce is simple: you take yours; I'll take mine.
+Sure, sometimes divorce is simple: You take yours; I'll take mine.
 But if your situation is even a tad bit more complicated than that, the math can get tricky when it comes to accounting for joint assets.
 The longer that period of accounting grows, the harder it becomes to unwind who paid for what and with which funds.